 To minimize middle of the night cries for bathroom breaks, pick up their water around 7PM.
 Bring your puppy out for their last potty around 11:00PM.
 How long they can hold it during the night will depend on the age and size of the puppy.
 These times are variable depending on your bed time, but, try to remove water and all food 4 hours before your sleep time.

 When they do cry, and you feel it is within a reasonable time from their last bathroom break, about 2 hours, go get them from the crate and carry them outside.
 Place them down in the area of the yard you want them to “go” in.
 As soon as they are finished, pick them back up and carry them back to their crate.
 Do not make a big deal of the late night trip to the bathroom.
 If you give treats and make it a big deal, they could increase their desire “visit the facilities” just to get a treat.
 This could result in more crying to “go” when they don't have to in order to get your attention and praise.
-Expect them need to go out as frequent as every 2 hours, prepare for accidents, and try the best you can.
+Expect them need to go out as frequent as every 2 hours.

 If the puppy is not needing to “go”, but still crying, then they are most likely crying because they are alone and scared.
-This is a sad reality that must be understood and not consoled.
-Also, where tough love will come into play.
 Avoid sneaking into the room to get a peek at them.
-They will know you are there.
-Do not go to them!
-You can, however, help them relax without being in the room.
+You can help them relax without being in the room.
 If you have a clock that ticks loudly - place it near them, or if you can play a white noise machine it may help calm them.
 There is an “app” for that!
 Search Google Play or iTunes for White Noise applications for cell phones or tablets.
 There is also a pheromone spray that can be used.
 My personal favorite way to help them relax is to diffuse lavender essential oil into the air.
 This not only will help them relax but it has a calming effect for everyone in the house.
+During the day play crate games with them.
+These games will help associate the crate with something positive and will help them settle at night more easily.

 Getting a new puppy is a lot of work.
 But as with all hard work there is great reward.
 If you follow these guidelines your puppy will have an easier transition into being a part of your family.
 Call us at 980-269-4517 if you are having trouble with transitioning your puppy into your home.
 We can help!
 Just wait until the morning please.